 For cell and gene therapy companies developing allogeneic therapies, including allogeneic CAR-T or T-cell immunotherapies, getting high-quality starting material from healthy adult donors is critical to the success of their therapies.
 But, what is it like to be the allogeneic donors who get the call asking them to be volunteer donors?
 And why would they say yes?
-Leah is one of the donors who jumped at the chance to help a Be The Match BioTherapies client.
+Leah jumped at the chance to be a donor for a Be The Match BioTherapies client.
 In her own words, she shares what it was like to get the call to donate starting material for an allogeneic cell therapy and what the experience meant to her.

 “I remember the day I got the call like it was yesterday,” said Leah.
 “I was in the middle of a meeting at work and didn’t recognize the number, so I let it go to voicemail.
 When I listened to the message on my train ride home that night, I couldn’t believe my ears.

 “It was a message from the Be The Match BioTherapies Donor Services team, and they had an intriguing opportunity for me.
 I could be a donor for a Be The Match BioTherapies client that is developing an off-the-shelf allogeneic cell therapy.

 “The call came as a big surprise to me.
 Even though I had joined the Be The Match Registry® and wanted to help a patient in need, I knew the chances were slim.
 I’m a white female in my mid-30s, and my HLA type is very common on the registry.
 So, this was a unique, exciting opportunity for me.”

 “As excited as I was, there were a lot of things that went through my mind.
 ‘What am I going to have to do?
 What am I going to be putting my body through?
 Will I need to get injections?’
 All of those thoughts came flooding in.
 I knew I would do it, and I jumped at the chance to help, but when you’re the person on the other end of that call, you do have a lot to think about.